bodywork-ml/bodywork-core/docs/quickstart_batch_job.md

 # Deploying a Batch Job

 This tutorial refers to files within a Bodywork project hosted on GitHub - see [bodywork-batch-job-project](https://github.com/bodywork-ml/bodywork-batch-job-project).
-If you've cloned this repository and have made it private, then you will need to follow the necessary configuration steps as detailed [here](user_guide.md#working-with-private-git-repositories-using-ssh).
+If you want to execute the examples, you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.
+If you've cloned the example project into a private repository and intend to use it for this tutorial, then you will need to follow the necessary configuration steps detailed [here](user_guide.md#working-with-private-git-repositories-using-ssh).

 We **strongly** recommend that you find five minutes to read about the [key concepts](key_concepts.md) that Bodywork is built upon, before beginning to work-through the examples below.
-If you want to execute the examples, you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.

 ![batch_job](images/batch_job.png)